MrPsycho5/personal-website/source/_posts/how-to-configure-tinc-peer-to-peer-vpn.md

 WantedBy=multi-user.target
 ```

-Now enable the service on startup
+To enable the service automatically starting on system startup, run

 ```
 sudo systemctl enable PsychoVPN.service
 ```

-You can start, stop the service using
+You can start and stop the service using

 ```
 systemctl start|stop PsychoVPN.service